jeakob/blog/content/posts/hp-microserver-freebsd-boot.md

 ## The Problem

 The HP MicroServer Gen8 has limited and inflexible boot options.
 In many configurations, it cannot reliably boot an operating system directly from certain internal drives (most commonly SSDs installed in the optical bay or via internal ports).
 As a result, the system may fail to start even though the OS is installed correctly and the hardware is otherwise functional.
+This allowed me to install TrueNAS Scale on an SSD plugged into the internal SATA port.

 ## The Solution